pavel-grigorev/spring-icomponent/README.md

 The complete method handler lookup sequence for a method is:

-1. If a method handler is defined by the `@Handler` annotation declared on the method then it is used.
+1. If a method handler is defined by the `@Handler` annotation declared on the method itself then this handler is used.
 If the specified method handler does not exist then `NoSuchBeanDefinitionException` is thrown.
-1. If a method handler is defined by the `@Handler` annotation declared on a class then it is used.
+1. If a method handler is defined by the `@Handler` annotation declared on a class then this handler is used.
 If the specified method handler does not exist then `NoSuchBeanDefinitionException` is thrown.
 1. User-defined method handler resolvers run in an optionally ordered sequence until one of them returns a method handler object or all of them return `null`.
 The first obtained method handler is used, if any.
 1. If the default method handler is present in the application then it is used.
 1. Otherwise `BeanInstantiationException` is thrown saying `"No method handler found for method ..."`.

 # Method metadata

-An object of type `MethodMetadata` is passed to `MethodHandler` and `MethodHandlerResolver` providing useful information on a method being called or resolved.
+An object of type `MethodMetadata` is passed to `MethodHandler`s and `MethodHandlerResolver`s providing useful information on a method being called or resolved.

-Method metadata includes information about the annotations declared on the method itself, its parameters, return type and `throws` declarations.
+Method metadata includes information about the annotations declared on the method itself, its parameters, return type and exception list.
 Annotation information comes in the form of Spring's `MergedAnnotations` object.

-The framework makes an effort to resolve all generic variables into the concrete types in the method return type, parameter types and `throws` declarations.
-The information about the resolved types is included in the method metadata.
-There are situations when the actual type can not be resolved.
-In this case `getResolvedType()` returns `Object.class`.
+The framework makes an effort to resolve all generic variables into concrete types in the method return type, parameter types and exception list.
+Information about the resolved types is included in the method metadata.
+Sometimes the actual type can not be resolved.
+In such cases `getResolvedType()` returns `Object.class`.

 Given the class structure: